 Empower Management and Learners - The My Team feature drives compliance by empowering each Vice President, Director, Manager and Supervisor with a clear view of his or her team's compliance and performance.
 Team based reporting and automated notifications drive plan compliance.

 Prevent Non-Compliance - In addition to Team Based Reporting, administrators can measure up to the minute compliance performance by person(s), curriculum or location(s) e.g. training item, group of training items, an individual, group, job, department, location, region, company etc. from one simple reporting hub.

 Avoid Apathy - With a Personalized Learning Path there’s no risk of boring advanced-level employees by “dummying down” materials or conducting training at a snail’s pace to accommodate employees who are less experienced or skilled; likewise, employees with less experience needn’t feel embarrassed by the need to review frequently or progress more slowly through material.

 Growth Trends of E-Learning

-Consulting and advisory firm Deloitte reported that training via E-Learning grew by more than 12% in 2012, and that more than half of all training dollars are spent on E-Learning and other non-traditional approaches.
-Deloitte also estimates that the amount of money spent by corporations on non-traditional education like E-Learning is growing.
+Consulting and advisory firm Deloitte reported that training via E-Learning grows on average by more than 12% per year, and that more than half of all training dollars are spent on E-Learning and other non-traditional approaches.
+Deloitte also estimates the amount of money spent by corporations on non-traditional education like E-Learning will continue to grow.